stacksjs/stacks/storage/framework/core/eslint-config/README.md

 ### Optional Rules

-This config also provides some optional plugins/rules for extended usages.
+This config also provides some optional plugins/rules for extended usage.

 #### `perfectionist` (sorting)

-This plugin [`eslint-plugin-perfectionist`](https://github.com/azat-io/eslint-plugin-perfectionist) allows you to sorted object keys, imports, etc, with auto-fix.
+This plugin [`eslint-plugin-perfectionist`](https://github.com/azat-io/eslint-plugin-perfectionist) allows you to sort object keys, imports, etc, with auto-fix.

 The plugin is installed but no rules are enabled by default.